ajensiva/Uno-Flip-Card-Game/README.md

 ### Milestone 3:
 - Emphasizes the necessity for all tests to pass, ensuring accurate card placement and scoring functionalities within the game.
 - This stage introduces Uno Flip cards, incorporating their specific rules and scoring mechanisms to enhance gameplay dynamics.
-- A notable enhancement is the incorporation of an arbitrary number of AI players with flexible behavior strategies, allowing for intelligent gameplay simulation.
-Options include generating all legal moves and selecting the highest-scoring move or using rules such as "The first valid card will be placed."

 #### MIT License